 A Consider Some Numbers

 According to the Federal Aviation Administration’s U.S. Civil Airmen Stats, the FAA issued a little over 55,000 trainee pilot certifications in 2011.
-That’s up over 100 from last year, but still falls short of the nearly 67,000 pupil licenses in 2001.
+That’s up over 100 cambridge homes for sale from last year, but still falls short of the nearly 67,000 pupil licenses in 2001.
 In 2011, the FAA released just over 8,500 business pilot certificates, down from a high of 12,299 in 2002.

 Boeing just recently released its “2012 Pilot and also Specialist Expectation,” an industry go-to guide for precise predictions of future air website traffic quantities and also need.
 Boeing predicts a need for around one million brand-new commercial airline pilots and upkeep professionals by 2031, consisting of 460,000 new commercial airline pilots and 601,000 upkeep technicians.